ongres/stackgres/doc/content/en/04-production-installation/05-upgrade-via-helm/_index.md

 #### 1.3.0

 * stackgres.io/v1/SGCluster:
-    * `.spec.configurations.sgBackupConfig` has been deprecated and replaced by `.spec.configurations.backups[0].sgObjectStorage`.
+    * `.spec.configurations.sgBackupConfig` has been deprecated and is replaced by `.spec.configurations.backups[0].sgObjectStorage`.
-    * `.spec.configurations.backupPath` has been deprecated and replaced by `.spec.configurations.backups[0].path`.
+    * `.spec.configurations.backupPath` has been deprecated and is replaced by `.spec.configurations.backups[0].path`.
-    * `.spec.initialData.scripts` has been deprecated and replaced by `.spec.managedSql` and stackgres.io/v1/SGScript.
+    * `.spec.initialData.scripts` has been deprecated and is replaced by `.spec.managedSql` and stackgres.io/v1/SGScript.
-* stackgres.io/v1/SGBackupConfig has been deprecated and replaced by stackgres.io/v1beta1/SGObjectStorage and the section `.spec.configurations.backups[0]` under stackgres.io/v1/SGCluster
+* stackgres.io/v1/SGBackupConfig has been deprecated and is replaced by stackgres.io/v1beta1/SGObjectStorage and the section `.spec.configurations.backups[0]` under stackgres.io/v1/SGCluster
 * stackgres.io/v1/SGInstanceProfile
     * `.spec.containers` and `.spec.initContainers` section with default memory and CPU resources requests and limits restrictions were added.
 Those resources requests and limits are applied by default to the cluster's Pods for new stackgres.io/v1/SGCluster.
 For existing stackgres.io/v1/SGCluster the field `.spec.nonProductionOptions.disableClusterResourceRequirements`